thecodersguilduk/tcg_site/site/blog/post-for-employers.md

 ---
 title: Post for employers
 meta_title: "Join us in Shaping the Next Generation of Tech Talent in West Yorkshire "
-meta_description: "Join us in Shaping the Next Generation of Tech Talent in West Yorkshire "
+meta_description: "The Coders Guild is inviting businesses in West Yorkshire to collaborate with us in delivering digital skills training to people in the local area, to create a brighter future for the tech industry in 2021 and beyond. "
 time: 7 mins
 author: Fiona
 avatar: ../team/fiona.jpg